YanYuHongChen/ModSkeleton/README.md

 1. Execute the Full Game launch profile for your platform
 1. Enable the ModSkeletonExamplePluginA plugin
 1. Execute the Mod launch profile for you platform - note this may fail, but not before generating the needed .pak and AssetRegistry files
-1. Move/Rename "Plugins/ModSkeletonExamplePluginA/Saved/Cooked/[platform]/ModSkeleton/AssetRegistry.bin" to "Saved/StagedBuilds/[platform]/ModSkeleton/Content/Paks/ModSkeletonExamplePluginA.bin"
-1. Move/Rename "Plugins/ModSkeletonExamplePluginA/Saved/StagedBuilds/[platform]/ModSkeleton/Content/Paks/ModSkeleton-[platform].pak" to "Saved/StagedBuilds/[platform]/ModSkeleton/Content/Paks/ModSkeletonExamplePluginA.pak"
+1. If you are building for Win64/WindowsNoEditor, execute CopyExeAndPak.bat to copy the executable and the Pak file to proper directory.
+If not, manually copy them based on the .bat behavior.
 1. Execute "Saved/StagedBuilds/[platform]/[ModSkeleton executable]

 ## Architecture